Outdoor play doesn’t need to stop once the sun sets. These kids’ outdoor activities to do in the dark can be fun and exciting for all!

 Set up a tent or lean-to outside, and gather together some battery-powered fairy/Christmas lights, blankets or sleeping bags and flashlights.
 Ask your child to choose a favorite book and head outside for some fresh-air reading time.

 If permitted, have a campfire!
-Ask your children to help gather kindling (preferably earlier in the day) and lay the base for your fire.
-When the time is right, light it up and spend some time together sharing stories and maybe even a s’more or two.
+Gather kindling (preferably earlier in the day) and lay the base for your fire.
+When the time is right (and under supervision), light it up and spend some time together sharing stories and maybe even a s’more or two.

 Embrace the darkness with your kids and experience the outdoors in a new way!